mikepierce/GNU-bc-Functions/README.md

 ### Functions

-In addition to basic functions not worth specifying here, this file contains implementations of the following:
+In addition to many basic functions, this file contains implementations of the following:

   - [Newton's Method](https://en.wikipedia.org/wiki/Newton's_method)